 The stunning natural beauty of the Himalayan “Valley of Flowers” is unmatchable.
 VOF is at an approximate altitude of 3600 meters above sea level.
 This natural valley is also a Reserved Indian National Park situated in the timeless Himalayas.
 It is in the northern part of the Chamoli district, in the north Indian state of Uttarakhand.
-The valley is home to rare, exclusive and even endangered fauna, and has the Alpine flowers that are endemic to the region.
+The valley is home to rare, exclusive, and even endangered fauna, and has the Alpine flowers that are endemic to the region.
 The region also has the endangered fauna, including the Musk deer, snow leopard, black bear, and the blue sheep.
 You can also find the colorful and high altitude birds here (including the Himalayan Monal Pheasant).
-The picturesque Valley is 2 kilometers wide and 8 kilometers long, with its area being approximately 87-kilometer square.
+The picturesque valley is 2 kilometers wide and 8 kilometers long, with its area being approximately 87-kilometer square.

 Discovery of the Valley of Flower.

 The beautiful valley of flowers national park was unknown to the outside world till the year 1931, because of the inaccessibility of the terrain, and presence of no information/evidence about it.
 British mountaineers discovered it by the name Frank Smythe, R.L.
-Holdsworth and Eric Shipton.
+Holdsworth, and Eric Shipton.
 These mountaineers accidentally discovered the valley when they were returning from the Mount Kamet.
 The present name ‘valley of flowers” was also given by these mountaineers.
 An imminent botanist by the name Professor Chandra Prakash Kala carried out an extensive study and research of the flora of the valley of flowers.
 He listed 520 Alpine and wild plants that grow exclusively in this region only.

-Region/Terrain of the valley.
+Region/Terrain of the valley

 While the valley came to be known to the outside world in 1930, it has been known to the local people since early history and ancient times.
 The World Heritage Site was declared a National Park in the year 1982.
-The region within which the valley situated is a transition zone lying in between the Great Himalayas and the Zanskar range.
+The region within which the valley situated in a transition zone lying in between the Great Himalayas and the Zanskar range.
 The valley of flowers in Uttrakhand forms a part of the upper region or expanse of Laxman Ganga or Bhyundar Ganga.
 Joshi Math (in the Garhwal region) is a major town near the valley.
 The broader valley region within which the exotic valley of flowers is situated is called as Pushpawati Valley.
-This region is quite close to the Nanda Devi Park (approx 20 km distance apart), which is also a part of UNESCO World Network of Biosphere Reserves.
+This region is quite close to the Nanda Devi Park (approx 20 km distance apart), which is also a part of the UNESCO World Network of Biosphere Reserves.
 The majestic and breathtaking Zanskar range is also a part of the Himalayas, and the highest point of this region and the valley of flowers is the “Gauri Parbat” that is situated at the height of 6719 meters above the sea level.

 How to Reach the Valley of Flowers?